speps/LibTessDotNet/README.md

     - self-intersecting (see "star-intersect" sample)
     - with coincident vertices (see "clipper" sample)
     - advanced winding rules : even/odd, non zero, positive, negative, |winding| >= 2 (see "redbook-winding" sample)
+* Custom input
-* Custom vertex attributes (eg. UV coordinates) with merging callback
+    - Custom vertex attributes (eg. UV coordinates) with merging callback
+    - Force orientation of input contour (clockwise/counterclockwise, eg. for GIS systems, see "force-winding" sample)
 * Choice of output
     - polygons with N vertices (with N >= 3)
     - connected polygons (didn't quite tried this yet, but should work)